Alignak-monitoring/alignak/doc/source/07_advanced/discovery-with-alignak.rst

 ================================

-When Shinken is installed, the discovery script shinken-discovery can help you start your new monitoring tool and integrate a large number of hosts.
+When Alignak is installed, the discovery script alignak-discovery can help you start your new monitoring tool and integrate a large number of hosts.
 This does not replace extracting data from an authoritative CMDB/IT reference for provisioning known hosts.
 It can be used to supplement the data from the authoritative references.

 At this time, two "discovery" modules are available:
   * Network based discovery using nmap